GiladAmar/Crash_courses/Common Tools/google_search.md

     Restrict a search so that all the keywords must appear in the title
 7. **intitle**:

-    Restrict a search so some of the keywords must appear in the title
+    Restrict a search so some keywords must appear in the title
 8. **allintext**:

-    Restrict a search so that all of the keywords must appear in the body text
+    Restrict a search so that all keywords must appear in the body text
 9. **allinurl**:

-    Restrict a search so that all of the keywords must appear in the page address
+    Restrict a search so that all keywords must appear in the page address
 10. **inurl**:

     Restrict a search so that some keywords must appear in the page address
 11. **OR**

-    List pages which have at least some of the keywords
+    List pages which have at least some keywords
 12. **\+**

     Insist that the search engine includes a given keyword in the search results